jlempen/MateBook-13-2019-OpenCore/README.md

 # MateBook-13-2019-OpenCore
 macOS on the Huawei MateBook 13 2019 thanks to [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg).

+> [!NOTE]
+> This repo is kept alive for informational purposes only.
+>
+> As I don't own this laptop anymore, I won't be able to provide any help or update for it.

 ## Abstract
 Apart from the webcam and the fingerprint sensor, everything is working perfectly like on a real MacBook Air/Pro.
 The battery runtime is around five to six hours, similar to the battery runtime in Windows.